An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Conclusion

-As future works we aim to use the improved feasible region as a planning tool for foothold positions.
-Rather than sampling the foot-holds as in \cite{orsolino19tro} and computing one region for each foot-hold, we could directly build a \textit{foot region} of \textit{feasible footholds}, that we can use for planning (given the kinematic limits of that leg and keeping the position of the \gls{com} unchanged).
-Indeed, the idea of feasible region is still valid for any other reference point different from the \gls{com}.
+Furthermore, we proposed a planning strategy that utilizes the improved feasible region to design feasible \gls{com} and trunk orientation trajectories.
+We validated the capabilities of the improved feasible region and the effectiveness of the proposed planning strategy on challenging simulations and experiments with the \gls{hyq} and Aliengo robots and we compared our results to a previously developed approach \cite{Focchi2020} that is not able to formally guarantee the kinematic feasibility of its trajectories. \revisedtext{We validated the extensions of the feasible region to be compatible with dynamic motions using experiments with the Aliengo robot and demonstrated the effect that the height and orientation of the robot have on the reachable region.}

-Other ongoing works are focused on speeding up the computation of the region increasing its accuracy in the vicinity of the direction of motion.
-This would allow us to only refine (or even only compute) the parts of the feasible region that are relevant to the direction of locomotion.
+\revisedtext{As future works, we intend to incorporate the feasible region in an centroidal momentum MPC controller.
+This will result in a CoM constraint that is suitable for non coplanar contacts and would add descriptiveness to the MPC formulation (employing a reduced model) with joint-based constraints (e.g. torque and/or kinematic constraints that are embedded in the region).} Other ongoing works are focused on speeding up the computation of the region increasing its accuracy in the vicinity of the direction of motion.
+This would allow us to only refine (or even only compute) the parts of the feasible region that are relevant to the locomotion direction.

+This appendix provides more theoretical analysis on some aspects of the reachable and improved feasible region, as well as provide additional implementation details to the interested readers.